-Bordeaux Hall is a "super-single" housing option.
-This two-story residence hall offers a private exterior room entrance and a private bathroom for a single person.
-Each room has built-in closets and drawers with a twin bed, desk and chair for each person, and doors opening to a courtyard with picnic space.
+Bordeaux Hall is a two-story residence hall that offers a private exterior room entrance and a private bathroom for a single person.
+Each room has built-in closets and drawers with a twin bed, desk and chair, and doors opening to a courtyard with picnic space.